miniBill/minibill.github.io/doc/_posts/2019-08-01-haskelm-2-don-t-put-that-on-record.md

 ---

 ## Introduction ##
+HaskElm is a project in which I try and rewrite a Prelude for Haskell that feels like Elm's Prelude.

+This set of posts is aimed at people with some experience in Elm (having read the guide should be enough) and no experience in Haskell.
+It is structured as a log of my explorations, rather than a tutorial or an howto, so it will have warts, false ends and errors (although I'll cut some of the uninteresting ones).

-In [part 1](/2019-07-31-haskelm-1-getting-the-caball-rolling) we tried to work with records in Haskell.
+In [part I](/2019-07-31-haskelm-1-getting-the-caball-rolling) we tried to work with records in Haskell.

 It was painful but we were finally able to compile something using `HList` and some fairly recent GHC extensions.